Updated:

 Every product is carefully selected by our editors and experts.
 If you buy from a link, we may earn a commission.
 Learn more.
 For more information on how we test products, click here.

-One of the most common questions new runners ask is, “What’s the best running shoe?”
-The short answer: it depends.
-Whether you’re training for a half-marathon, aiming to get faster, or simply looking for a solid pair of shoes to kick off your running routine, there’s no one-size-fits-all option.
+Perhaps the most common question new runners ask is, “What’s the best running shoe?”
+The answer is: it depends.
+Sorry, but it’s the truth.
+Whether you’re training for a half-marathon, aiming to get faster, or simply looking for a good pair of shoes to kick off your running routine, there’s no one-size-fits-all option.

 For men in particular, you’re already starting from a good place.
 Most running shoes are designed with a male foot shape in mind (broader through the heel, wider in the collar).
-Basically, the right running shoe is out there – you just need to match it to how, where, and why you run.
-So, we’ve done the hard work (and the long runs) to bring you our guide to the best running shoes for men in 2025 and heading into 2026.
+Basically, there are plenty of incredible running shoes out there, you just need to match them to how, where, and why you run.
+So, we’ve done the hard work (and the long runs) to bring you our guide to the best running shoes for men in 2026.

 Looking for more men’s sneaker options?
 We have a whole page dedicated to all things sneakers, including reviews and round-ups.